op-amp/python-cheatsheets/py-Syntax.md

 - The `match` keyword
 - An evaluable expression
 - A colon
-- An indented block of code with one or more **`case` statements**, each consists of
-	- The `case` keyword
-	- A pattern
-	- A colon
-	- An indented block of code to be executed when the pattern is matched
+- An indented block of code with one or more `case` clauses, each with code to be executed when the pattern is matched

-Pattern literals in the `case` statement can be combined by `|` to form a single pattern; character `_` acts as a wildcard and never fails to match.
+Literals in the `case` statement can be combined by `|` to form a single pattern; `_` or any identifier acts as a wildcard that always matches.

-### Pass

-The **`pass` statement** is a null statement. `pass` is not ignored by the interpreter.
-However, nothing happens when it is executed.
+## Exception Handling

+Errors detected during execution are called exceptions (in contrast with syntax errors).

+A **`raise` statement** allows the programmer to force a specified exception to occur.

+A **`try` statement** can be used to handle selected exceptions.
+It can have 4 types of clauses:

+1. The code that could potentially casue an error is put in the `try` clause.
+2. The program execution moves to the corresponding `except` clause if an error happens.
+3. An optional `else` clause following all `except` clauses will be executed if the try clause does not raise an exception.
+4. An optional `finally` clause will be unconditionally executed as the last task before the `try` statement completes.

+If an exception occurs which does not match any exception named in the `except` clauses, it is passed on to outer `try` statements.
+A raise statement inside an `except` clause re-raise the handled exception.

 ## Functions

+A function returns a value based on the given arguments with potentially generated side effects.

 ### Parameters